 The childminder ensures that the welfare of the children is fully safeguarded.
-She demonstrates a good knowledge of the signs and symptoms of abuse when questioned and procedures to follow should there be concerns about a child's welfare.
+She demonstrates a suitable knowledge of the signs and symptoms of abuse when questioned and procedures to follow should there be concerns about a child's welfare.
 She records all incoming accidents and events that occur outside her care.
-She has attended recent training.
-Rigorous risk assessments, indoors, outdoors
+Risk assessments, both indoors, outdoors and on outings are in place and reviewed to ensure that risks to children are minimised.
+The register is kept up-to-date and records children's actual times of arrival and departure.

-The childminder is committed, enthusiastic and strives to improve the service she provides.
+The childminder is committed to improve the service she provides.
 A daily routine promotes children's welfare and meets their individual needs.
-She has written a comprehensive set of policies to cover many aspects of her service.
-Areas are generally organised to give children opportunities to become independent and consolidate their learning.
-Resources are accessible and stored in low level crates.
+She has written polices to cover many aspects of her service.
+Resources and areas are generally organised to give children opportunities to become independent and consolidate their learning.

 An inclusive and welcoming service is provided for all children.
 The childminder gathers information from parents to ensure she has a suitable awareness of each child's starting points.
-She works flexible hours to meet their employment requirements.
-Daily communication and diaries inform parents of their children's activities.
-However, systems to enable parents to comment on the provison are in the early stages.
-She is beginning to work with outside agencies and attends local groups to enable the children to access a variety of events and resources.
+Daily communication informs parents of their children's activities.
+Furthermore, questionnaires are beginning to enable them to comment on the care their children receive from the childminder.
+However, links with the local school are not fully developed to enable continuity of care and learning.
+Children attend local groups to enable them to access a variety of events and resources.